KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 - `index` - The location of where the data is.
 - `value` - The contents of the new data.
-- `role` - In this context, the role here is used to tell views on how they should handle data.
+- `role` - In this context, the role here is used to tell views how they should handle data.
 The role here should be `Qt::EditRole`.

 Using these parameters, we can use `role` to check if the intent of calling the